VR51/get-em/README.md

 This games download script will download disc collections only.
 Some files are not in ATR disc collections.
 Files not in collections must be downloaded from from http://www.mushca.com/f/atari/index.php manually.

 # CHANGELOG

+1.0.5

+- New option.
+Added option to download all disks, unzip their package files then clean up the zip downloads (deletes them).
+- Bugfix.
+Replaced disk downloader.
+Changed from wget with curl.

 1.0.4